 The City of Parkville frequently receives questions and comments regarding the potential for development within Parkville’s city limits on properties near the intersection of I-435 and Route 45.
 The following webpage was created to respond to questions and provide a single source of accurate information about development prospects for this area.
-This webpage will be periodically updated as new information becomes available.

 Frequently Asked Questions: